flabbergastedbd/dcfury/README.txt

 ------------------------

-In order to run the command ./nmdc.py first add '#!/usr/bin/python' (without apostrophe) at the starting of the script file
+In order to run the command ./nmdc.py first add '#!/usr/bin/python' (without apostrophe) at the starting of the script file.